blehh2556/ajufohoc/README.md

 8. On the right hand side click the blue button that says **push to origin** to send it to github online.

+**Note**: As you make changes, Andrew Etter recommends you push to your forge frequently to help you catch problems.

 ## Section 3: Setting up a Virtual Environment
 But before we can work with Python and Pelican we need to set up a virtual environment using these steps: